SHOP OUR FAVORITE FINDSShop Now

 Design

-How Mallory Warmed Up A Living Room With Gray Vinyl Flooring
+How Mallory Saved Her Parents’ Living Room From Grey Vinyl Flooring

 From Emily: We know that the news cycle is very much all-consuming right now.
 We hope this makeover post of Mal’s parents’ living room can be a break if you need one.
 It’s wild times, it’s important to stay informed, and we are glad to still be here.